 It is well known that the Premier League is the wealthiest league in Europe.
 But it seems this status does come with a downside, as selling clubs (and player agents) know they can push for a higher price than when selling to less wealthy clubs.
 Indeed, across the 2017/18 to 2019/20 seasons Premier League clubs collectively spent almost €1.2bn more than the collective valuation of incoming players, an average premium of +31%.
 Clubs in the Premier League also sold players on at a 7% discount to valuation, leaving more than €150m on the negotiating table over the three year period.

-At the other end of the scale, La Liga’s clubs are the transfer masters, acquiring players for 11% under valuation on average (and saving €350m in the process) – and then selling players on at a premium to valuation totalling €75m (+2%) over the three years.
+At the other end of the scale, La Liga’s clubs are the transfer masters, acquiring players for 11% under valuation on average (and saving €350m in the process) – and then selling players on at a premium to valuation totaling €75m (+2%) over the three years.
 Serie A clubs do pay slightly over the odds for players (+3%), but this is more than offset by selling at a premium of +6% to valuation, while Ligue 1’s overspend is second to the Premier League at +12% - driven in no small part by PSG’s transfer activity – and is only partially offset by selling at a premium of +3%.
 In the Bundesliga, players are acquired at an average 6% discount to valuation but are sold on at a slightly higher average discount of 8%.

 Getting more for less: the top club negotiators

-Across the Big-5 leagues many clubs benefit from transfer income as a key revenue stream alongside broadcast, matchday and commercial.
+Across the Big-5 leagues, many clubs benefit from transfer income as a key revenue stream alongside broadcast, matchday, and commercial.
 Aside from developing Academy players to sell, some clubs have traded very effectively on the player market.
 Atletico Bilbao of La Liga bought players more or less at market valuation but sold them on at the highest premium in Europe of 138% (including the aforementioned Arrizabalaga to Chelsea).
 Elsewhere, Ligue 1’s RC Lens took top spot for negotiating player acquisition fees with an average discount to valuation of 50%, while Spain’s Levante and Italy’s Parma Calcio 1913 were particularly canny in the selling stakes, both clubs moving players on at an average premium of +50% or more.

 Defenders becoming the premium assets

-Perhaps the most surprising insight to come from the analysis was that the highest premium over valuation (+21%) over the last three full seasons was paid for defenders – although with Virgil Van Dijk, Harry Maguire, Lucas Hernandez and Mattijs de Ligt all making record-breaking transfers in the period it starts to make sense.
-A strong defence is increasingly seen as a key ingredient for success in the high-scoring modern game – as exemplified by the rise of Liverpool following the additions of Alisson and Van Dijk, and clubs are starting to place higher importance on a recruiting quality into a position where truly exceptional players seem more and more difficult to find.
+Perhaps the most surprising insight to come from the analysis was that the highest premium over valuation (+21%) over the last three full seasons was paid for defenders – although with Virgil Van Dijk, Harry Maguire, Lucas Hernandez, and Mattijs de Ligt all making record-breaking transfers in the period it starts to make sense.
+A strong defence is increasingly seen as a key ingredient for success in the high-scoring modern game – as exemplified by the rise of Liverpool following the additions of Alisson and Van Dijk, and clubs are starting to place higher importance on recruiting quality into a position where truly exceptional players seem more and more difficult to find.

 Perhaps the most surprising insight to come from the analysis was that the highest premium over valuation over the last three full seasons was paid for defenders

-Attackers are always prized assets of course, and it is no surprise to see that they commanded a 12.7% premium over valuation.
-Meanwhile goalkeepers were also more valued than historically with the likes of Arrizabalaga and Alisson making €70m+ moves.
+Attackers are always prized assets, of course, and it is no surprise to see that they commanded a 12.7% premium over valuation.
+Meanwhile, goalkeepers were also more valued than historically with the likes of Arrizabalaga and Alisson making €70m+ moves.
 Relatively speaking, there were fewer “blockbuster” deals for midfielders (Pogba moved before the three-year period in question, and Havertz afterwards) and better value for money has been achieved in this position: midfielders were acquired at an average discount to market valuation of 21%.

 Biggest isn’t best: the anti-economy of scale